SoftUni-Internal/interactive-content/EN/09-Design-Patterns/01-Creational-Patterns.md

 Creational patterns are **object creational design patterns**.

-We use this patterns when we must take a decision how to create an object of a class.
+We use these patterns when we must decide on how to create an object of a class.

 They contain two main ideas: